Stratification for Nonlinear Semidefinite Programming

-\begin{remark} The $C^\infty$-smoothness established in Theorem~\ref{thm:diff-PiK}, together with the explicit closed-form expression of the differential in~\eqref{eq:xi_A}, refines and strengthens the existing results for the projector $\Pi_{\mathbb{S}^n_+}$ along the strata.
-We emphasize that the $C^1$-differentiability of $\Pi_{\mathbb{S}^n_+}$ relative to a stratum $\Mcal_{p,q}$ can already be derived by known arguments, for instance via the L\"owner functional calculus or the general theory of $C^1$-partly smooth mappings (see, e.g.,~\cite[Example~4.14]{lewis2002active} and~\cite[Proposition~9.7]{drusvyatskiy2014optimality}).
-Theorem~\ref{thm:diff-PiK} goes one step further by establishing full $C^\infty$-smoothness and by providing an explicit formula for the differential, a result which, to the best of our knowledge, has not been available in the literature. \end{remark}
+\begin{remark} The $C^\infty$-smoothness established in Theorem~\ref{thm:diff-PiK}, alongside the closed-form differential~\eqref{eq:xi_A}, refines existing results for the metric projection $\Pi_{\mathbb{S}^n_+}$ along the strata.
+While the $C^1$-differentiability of $\Pi_{\mathbb{S}^n_+}$ relative to $\mathcal{M}_{p,q}$ can be deduced via L\"owner functional calculus or the theory of $C^1$-partly smooth mappings (see, e.g.,~\cite[Example~4.14]{lewis2002active} and~\cite[Proposition~9.7]{drusvyatskiy2014optimality}), Theorem~\ref{thm:diff-PiK} advances this literature by establishing full $C^\infty$-smoothness and providing an explicit manifold differential formula. \end{remark}